Jerry Haas: Amateur career

-Haas was born in Belleville, Illinois.
+In 1963, Haas was born in Belleville, Illinois.

+Haas attended Wake Forest University.
 He won the Illinois Amateur championship in 1982 and 1984 while he attended Wake Forest.
-In 1985 he was named second team All-American in his final year at Wake and was also selected to the American 1985 Walker Cup team.
+In 1985, he was named second team All-American in his final year at Wake and was also selected to the American 1985 Walker Cup team.
 Haas finished an impressive T-31 at the 1985 Masters Tournament as an amateur.
-He turned professional in 1986.

 Professional career

-Haas played on the European Tour in 1988 and 1989.
+In 1986, Haas turned professional.
+He played on the European Tour in 1988 and 1989.
 He finished 57th on the money list in 1989.
 Haas finished in 3rd at qualifying school in 1989 earning him his PGA Tour card for 1990.
 He played on the PGA Tour full-time in 1990 and 1991 and split time between the Nationwide Tour and the PGA Tour in 1992.
 He played on the Nationwide Tour in 1993 and 1994 and won three events on tour in 1994.
 Those three wins helped earn Haas his PGA Tour card for 1995 but he would have to go back to the Nationwide Tour in 1996.

+Later life

 In 1997, Haas stopped playing professionally and spent a year as a commentator for The Golf Channel and also spent time as a teaching professional at the Yorktown Golf Club in his hometown of Belleville, Illinois.

-Coaching career

-Haas was named the head coach of the Wake Forest Demon Deacons golf team on September 1, 1997 and with the hiring stopped playing professional golf.
+Haas was named the head coach of the Wake Forest Demon Deacons golf team on September 1, 1997, and with the hiring stopped playing professional golf.
 He rebuilt the Wake Forest golf program and during his time they have seen over 15 All-ACC selections and over 15 individual tournament champions.